Have you ever observed the movement of fingers typing on a keyboard?

 · Government Organizations

 Besides the corporate sector, local, federal, and state governments also hire skilled data entry professionals.
-The operator may require keeping records, enter election statistics, etc.
+The operator may be required to keep records, enter election statistics, etc.

 Data entry jobs are not only limited to typing.